DanTappan/Pi-Kiosk/README.md

 Once the installation is complete it will have created:
 - a subdirectory, *kiosk*, of the home directory of the pi user, containing the necessary files
 - an openbox configuration that will autostart the kiosk when the Pi reboots
+- on Armbian images it also configures **sudo** to work without a password, and enables autologin for the current user on the console terminal

 The default webpage to display is a placeholder.
 To configure the kiosk, connect to the kiosk Pi using a web browser.
 This will display the following webpage